 Human Rights, Civil Liberties & Public Law

 People from every walk of life have the right to be treated fairly.
-If you feel that your rights have been infringed, our public law and human rights lawyers may be able to help you make a legal challenge.
+If you believe a public body may have acted unlawfully or breached your human rights, our public law and human rights lawyers may be able to advise you on whether a legal challenge is possible.

-We may be able to help you if you have been treated unfairly, discriminated against or had your rights infringed by:
+We may be able to help you if you have been treated unlawfully discriminated against or had your rights infringed by:

 • Government departments